BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > These handles should have been listed in a loca file in your mod in order to be used;
 > • If handles are provided and their content can be retrieved, the localized string will be used instead of the usual name/description/tooltip;
-> • If the handle is not found, the usual string will be used; in the above example, `TabName`'s content.
+> • If the handle is not found, the usual string will be used; in the above example, it would be `TabName`'s content.
 {.is-info}

-The [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension can help you create localization files and replace strings with handles to be translated.
+The [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension can help you create localization files and mass replace strings with handles conveniently added to your localization files.

 ### TODO: ported IMGUI icons